ontereve/tshirt-fit-model/README.md

-# T-Shirt Fit Model (Modular, Extensible, Data-Driven)
+# T-Shirt Fit Model

-This project scores t-shirt fits for a given body profile, using your real measurements and a set of tunable, fashion-informed rules.
-It's **modular**, **configurable**, and ready to scale as you add more garments or new fit criteria.
+This project scores t-shirt fits for a given user profile, using real measurements and a set of tunable, fashion-informed rules.

 ## Features

-- Flexible scoring for multiple fit "aspects" (chest, shoulder, length, hem, sleeve, weight, etc).
+- Flexible scoring for multiple measured fit aspects (chest, shoulder, length, hem, sleeve, weight, etc).
 - All model logic and tuning centralized in `models/`.
 - Clean data IO helpers in `utils/`.
 - CLI-friendly script for easy running and CSV output.